c4s4/make-tools/README.md

 	@make-help
 ```

 To get help on targets in root makefile only (without parsing included ones), you can pass `-root` option on command line.
+To skip help on targets without comment, you can pass `-mute` on command line.

 ## make-desc